Skip to main content

 Medications

-There are many effective medications for mental illnesses.
-There are fewer for substance use problems.
-They may include medications that make using a substance less enjoyable, medications that reduce cravings or medications that reduce or prevent withdrawal symptoms.
+Medications for substance use disorders include opiate agonist therapy that help reduce cravings and make using a substance less enjoyable.
+There are also medications that reduce or prevent withdrawal symptoms.

 Well-being and healthy living